apimento/project1ConnectFour/README.md

 who is the current player, etc).

 I was able to find a resource that helped me construct the game's win logic - without that, the logic would have been the most challenging aspect of the game's programming.
-I now have a stronger understanding of how to create functions that iterate over specific elements (in this case the cells surrounding the cell populated by the player (ie- the event target) as opposed to iterating over every cell in the entire board.
+I used the resource also as a tool to help me teach myself the logic.
+I now have a stronger understanding of how to create functions that iterate around specific elements (in this case the cells surrounding the cell populated by the player (ie- the event target) as opposed to iterating over every cell in the entire board.

 I gave myself the task of replicating my wireframe as closely as possible.
 This proved to become quite the challenge.
 This is the wireframe I created using figma, before beginning development: